mostafabdelhakem/mostafabdelhakem/README.md

 ### Hi there 👋 I'm Mostafa Abdelhakem

-A **Software Engineer & Tech Educator** based in the 🇦🇪 UAE — building real-world tools, designing AI-integrated curricula, and preparing the next generation of developers.
+A **Software Engineer & Tech Educator** based in UAE — building real-world tools, designing AI-integrated curricula, and preparing the next generation of developers.

 ---